-This article is for Planners and/or Invigilators.
+This article is for Planners and Invigilators.

 Inspera proctors perform different tasks depending on the type of proctoring used for the test.
-Below, we will explore the role of the Inspera proctor in the two proctoring types that involve proctor intervention: Record & Review and Live Proctoring.
+Below, we will explore the role of the Inspera proctor in the two proctoring types that involve proctor intervention: Record & Review, and Live Proctoring.

-Beginning the test
+Beginning the test for Live Proctoring

-The first 30 minutes of a Live Proctoring test are reserved for the candidate to complete onboarding steps and for the proctor to verify IDs and Room/Environment Scan video recordings (if applicable).
+- The first 30 minutes of a Live Proctoring test are reserved for the candidate to complete onboarding steps and for the proctor to verify IDs and Room/Environment Scan video recordings (if applicable).
 If any discrepancies are found, the proctor may ask the candidate to resubmit their identification or Room Scan, or choose not to admit the candidate to the test.

 The proctor is also available to live chat with candidates as they complete their onboarding steps, to provide guidance and support.

-During the test
+During the Live Proctoring Session

 The proctor will watch the live video feeds for the candidates they have assigned to them for the test.
 They will either have a maximum of four or eight candidates for a test, depending on the candidates to proctor ratio set by the Planner (see ratio section).